anidev/612-2013/README.md

+# FIRST Team 612 Chantilly Robotics - Code for FRC 2013 Competition (Ultimate Ascent)

 ### Usage

-For now, this project assumes that you already have ucpp_ installed and configured for your system.
+For now, this project assumes that you already have [ucpp][1] installed and configured for your system.
 The build process is as follows:

     $ ucpp init               #run once